4tronix/Valenta/README.md

 basic.pause(1000);
 ```

-## NeoPixel helpers
+## Fireled helpers

-The Valenta Plus has a single smart RGB LEDs(aka neopixels) fitted.
+The Valenta Plus has a single smart RGB Fireled.
 This library defines some helpers for using it.
 The LED is automatically updated after every setting.
 This makes it easy to understand.